 An undercover New York Police Department investigation led to the indictment and arrest of 21 people, including four from Queens, on charges they sold prescription drugs and narcotics through Craigslist, officials said.

 According to Special Narcotics Prosecutor Bridget Brennan and NYPD Commissioner Raymond Kelly, undercover cops made a total of 63 drug purchases for more than $29,400 during an 11-month investigation.
 They spent about $19,000 that netted more than 1,000 pills, including Xanax and Vicodin, and $10,400 on cocaine, the two said.
 The case, dubbed by the NYPD’s Manhattan South Narcotics team as Operation Dot Com, zoned in on independent drug dealers who found their business on the online ad website Craigslist.

 Of the 21 arrests, made mostly over the past month throughout the city and New Jersey, Brennan said four defendants were residents of Queens.
-Those arrested included Eiyal Hillel, 39, of Kew Gardens Hills; Omar Dyer, 31, of Oakland Gardens; Ronald Bolanos, 42, of Flushing; and Lucy Ayoub, 27, of Astoria, he said.
+Those arrested included Eiyal Hillel, 39, of Kew Gardens Hills; Omar Dyer, 31, of Oakland Gardens; Ronald Bolanos, 42, of Flushing; and charges were eventually dropped against the fourth, he said.

 “Whether the drug deal occurs on the street corner or on the Internet, it’s a crime,” Brennan said.
 “It is illegal to sell prescription drugs whatever the source — the black market or pills originally prescribed to you.”

 The defendants, Brennan said, ranged in age from 22 to 62 and came from different occupations, including student, teacher’s aide to celebrity photographer and Internet entrepreneur.
 The accused, Brennan said, posted ads on Craigslist offering study aids or pain relief.